 Florida law requires that parents or guardians be contacted when a child is taken into custody.
 However, case law and recommendations from the Florida Department of Law Enforcement only require that parents or guardians be contacted before an interrogation if the child specifically asks to speak with them before answering any questions.

 Rights of Children when Arrested

-Children generally receive the same Constitutional protections as adults – such as the right against self incrimination, right to an attorney, right to confront witnesses, and right against unreasonable searches and seizures.
+Children generally receive the same Constitutional protections as adults – such as the right against self incrimination, right to an lawyer, right to confront witnesses, and right against unreasonable searches and seizures.
 However, children often receive additional protections, beyond what the U.S. Constitution provides, which vary in each state.

 In Florida, many of the differences between the juvenile justice system and the adult justice system focus on the parents of the child.
-According to Florida law, children have the right to an attorney, and an attorney will be appointed if they cannot afford one, which is the same as the rule in the 6th Amendment of the U.S. Constitution.
-However, Florida also adds that if the child’s parents are not indigent, but refuse to hire an attorney, one can be appointed by the court.
+According to Florida law, children have the right to an lawyer, and an lawyer will be appointed if they cannot afford one, which is the same as the rule in the 6th Amendment of the U.S. Constitution.
+However, Florida also adds that if the child’s parents are not indigent, but refuse to hire an lawyer, one can be appointed by the court.
 Additionally, the court may order the child’s parents to obtain a private lawyer, and can find the parents in contempt if they refuse to do so.
 The parents may also be required to pay some of the costs of probation or housing the child in a detention facility.